Connect with others who understand.

 Primary Lupus Symptom

-• One of the first indications that a person has lupus
+• One of the first indications of lupus

-• A sign that a lupus flare is coming
+• A sign that a flare is coming

-• A result of lupus’ impact on the central nervous system (CNS)
+• The result of lupus’s impact on the central nervous system (CNS)

 Immune Response

-Excessive sweating, especially night sweats, is a common symptom of a lot of autoimmune diseases, not just lupus.
-One effect of autoimmune conditions is an excess of nitric oxide in one’s body.
-Evidence shows that nitric oxide levels in the body are especially high during increased disease activity, such as lupus flares.
-Elevated nitric oxide levels can cause blood vessels in the skin to dilate (or widen), which brings more body heat to the surface.
-Temperature increases, flushed skin, and excessive sweating are often the result.
+Excessive sweating, especially night sweats, commonly occurs with a lot of autoimmune diseases, not just lupus.
+Autoimmune conditions can cause an excess of nitric oxide in your body.
+Evidence shows that nitric oxide levels are especially high during increased disease activity, such as lupus flares.
+Elevated nitric oxide levels can cause blood vessels in the skin to dilate (widen), which brings more body heat to the surface.
+Higher body temperature, flushed skin, and excessive sweating are often the result.

 Central Nervous System

 The autonomic nervous system is a part of the CNS.
-It controls processes and functions that we don’t have to think about doing, like breathing, heartbeat, regulating blood pressure, and controlling body temperature.
+It regulates body functions that we don’t have to think about doing, like controlling breathing, heart rate, blood pressure, and body temperature.
 When lupus affects the autonomic nervous system, it can cause a wide range of symptoms, including excessive sweating.

 Hormonal Changes and Menopause

-Early menopause happens more frequently among people with lupus than among those who don’t have the condition.
-Since hot flashes and sweating are signs of menopause, it can be hard to tell whether one’s excessive sweating is due to menopause, lupus, or something else entirely.
+Early menopause happens more often among people with lupus than those who don’t have the condition.
+Since hot flashes and sweating are signs of menopause, it can be hard to tell whether excessive sweating is due to menopause, lupus, or something else.

 Hormone-related hot flashes and heavy perspiration can affect anyone, regardless of their sex.
-Hot flashes and sweating can be a sign of low testosterone levels in males.
+Hot flashes and sweating can be a sign of low testosterone levels in men, according to Kaleidoscope Fighting Lupus.

 Treatment Side Effect

-Depending on the type of lupus you have, the symptoms, and their severity, your treatment plan may include a combination of several different medicines.
-Some medications commonly used to treat lupus include:
+Depending on the type of lupus you have, as well as your symptoms and their severity, your treatment plan may include a combination of several medicines.
+Medications commonly used to treat SLE include:

 • Corticosteroids, like prednisone